 &lt;sup>7For more information on the connection of switch/relay circuitry to binary arithmetic, see the project "Arithmetic Backwards from Shannon to the Chinese Abacus," Jerry Lodder author.

-On one level, the key to applying symbolic boolean algebra to relay and switching circuits lay in the fact that there are only two possible states for such circuits, open and closed, a situation reminiscent of Boole's special algebra on two symbols, 0 and 1.
-In fact, the arithmetical version of Shannon's postulates for networks as stated in this paper [14, p.
+Shannon's postulates for networks as stated in this paper [14, p.
 713] is identical to Huntington's two-valued model of boolean algebra (see page 2 of this project):

 Postulates